 Established in 2007, the Public Service Loan Forgiveness (PSLF) program started accepting applications in 2017.
 This is because you must make timely payments on your Direct Loans for 120 months (10 years) to apply to have your remaining balance wiped away.

 You must also have made those payments under a qualifying income-driven repayment plan, which includes the following:

 - Income-Contingent Repayment (ICR)

 You wouldn’t benefit from PSLF using the standard repayment plan you were assigned after leaving school.
 That’s because the standard plan calls for your loans to be repaid in 10 years, which would leave a zero balance by the time you’d be eligible for forgiveness.

 Income-driven repayment plans, on the other hand, allow you to make smaller payments over a longer period.
 They would cost you additional interest, unless you qualify for PSLF and avoid having to pay off the balance.

 Although PSLF might not last forever, you remain eligible to participate even if you’re a current borrower.
 Here’s what else to know about the finer details of this type of student loan forgiveness for librarians.

-Requirements: Only Direct Loans are eligible for PSLF.
-You could opt to group your other federal loans into a Direct Consolidation Loan.
-But be advised that you would reset the clock on your 120 monthly payments going forward.
+Requirements: Only direct loans are eligible for PSLF.
+You could opt to group your other federal loans into a direct consolidation loan.
+But be advised that doing so would reset the clock on your 120 monthly payments going forward.